 Cost of a licence

 The reservoir fishing season lasts from 10 March to 31 January.
-For the 2016 season, a full-price adult licence costs £208 and entitles holders to a bag limit of four trout per day (two per day from November to January).
+A full-price adult licence entitles holders to a bag limit of four trout per day (two per day from November to January).
 Day and week licences are also available.

-Anglers that are registered as disabled, or aged 65 years or more, can buy a concessionary season licence, with a limit of two trout per day, at the reduced price of £146.50 (proof of eligibility is required).
+Anglers that are registered as disabled, or aged 65 years or more, can buy a concessionary season licence, with a limit of two trout per day, at a reduced price (proof of eligibility is required).
 Concessionary licences are available at most Island Post Offices.